asa55/azure-virtual-network-docs-as-flashcards/.github/README.md

 # azure-virtual-network-docs-as-flashcards

-## Project status update 2022.11.24
+## Project status update 2022.11.25

-This project is pre-release.
-Working on adding content currently, please check back soon.
+The initial release is now available, instructions to [download the Anki flashcard deck can be found by clicking here](https://github.com/asa55/azure-virtual-network-docs-as-flashcards/releases/tag/v2022.11.25), or by navigating to the Releases area of this project.
+To see what content will be added in the future, check out this project's Roadmap.
 [Project status is tracked here](https://github.com/users/asa55/projects/3).
-You'll know this is ready when I apply a release tag.
-Instructions on how to access the built content will be provided.

 ## What this repository does